Fisetin Benefits and Its Impact on Longevity

 “Fisetin had the most potent senotherapeutic effects in several cell types in vitro and showed strong anti-geronic effects in vivo”.

-Lifespan extension effects of fisetin
+Lifespan extension benefits of fisetin

-Scientists demonstrated that fisetin can extend median and maximum lifespan in mice, even when taken late in a mouse’s life (equivalent to 50 or 60 years old for a human) (R):
+Scientists demonstrated that fisetin can extend median and maximum lifespan in mice, even when taken late in a mouse’s life (equivalent to 50 or 60 years old for a human) (R): Fisetin helps improve blood vessel function by promoting their expansion, allowing increased blood flow—benefiting both heart health and overall well-being.

 Fisetin extends lifespan (red graph) versus control group (black graph) in mice.
 Source image: Fisetin is a senotherapeutic that extends health and lifespan.
 EBioMedicine, 2018